PINTO0309/onnx2tf/README.md

 - `LSTM` is now treated as `builtin_supported` for constrained forward/reverse/bidirectional patterns; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
 - `NonMaxSuppression` is now treated as `builtin_supported` when builtin constraints pass; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
 - `DynamicQuantizeLinear` is now treated as `builtin_supported` for constrained float-input/uint8-output patterns; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
+- `If` is now treated as `builtin_supported` for constrained patterns (NMS-guard, axis0 Add-branch, SequenceConstruct Add-branch, and nested ReduceMin/Add); unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
 - `OneHot`, `MatMulInteger`, `Pow`, and `Reciprocal` are now treated as `builtin_supported` when builtin constraints pass.
+- `ReduceMin` is now treated as `builtin_supported` under builtin constraints.
 - `Min` and `TopK` are now treated as `builtin_supported` under builtin constraints, reducing `ONNX_MIN` / `ONNX_TOPK` custom-op fallbacks.
 - `DepthToSpace` and `HardSwish` are now treated as `builtin_supported` under builtin constraints (`HardSwish` is lowered directly as TFLite `HARD_SWISH`).
 - `Pad` builtin path now supports dynamic `pads` input (rank-1 length `2*rank`) via `CAST + RESHAPE + TRANSPOSE` bridge before `PAD`.